 13) DIY Ladybug Trails

 Ladybug trails are some of the cutest things you can do in a ladybug nursery.
 The trails are just little dots, dashes, or mini footprints that show where the ladybug has crawled or flown, but they open up a world of imagination.
 You can follow the trails and picture the bugs moving around, and so can your child.
 Make sure to choose a color that stands out against your walls, and you can design your own trails with paper ladybugs and some white paint.
-We even found this example for you to look at.
+We even found this example for you to look at as a nursery idea.

 14) 3D Wall Decals